POAH Commits $40M to Modernize West Side Senior Housing Portfolio

 This $40 million capital injection highlights a growing trend among nonprofit developers and affordable housing advocates to preserve aging housing stock.
 As construction costs for ground-up developments remain elevated, and as federal Low-Income Housing Tax Credits (LIHTC) become increasingly competitive, deep rehabilitation of existing properties often presents a more viable path to maintaining a community's affordable inventory.

-For commercial real estate professionals, POAH's project underscores the sheer volume of capital required to bring mid-century affordable housing up to modern building codes and energy efficiency standards.
-The decision to install an all-electric HVAC system is a particularly relevant detail, aligning with broader municipal decarbonization goals and stricter environmental, social, and governance (ESG) benchmarks that are rapidly shaping CRE investment strategies.
+For commercial real estate professionals, POAH's project underscores the sheer volume of capital required to bring mid-century affordable housing up to modern building codes and energy efficiency standards, aligning with broader municipal decarbonization goals and stricter environmental, social, and governance (ESG) benchmarks that are rapidly shaping CRE investment strategies.

 Stay Ahead of the Market